JJ/hoborg/text/text.md

 -----------------------------------

-The metropolitan police locked and bolted all doors of the police station and started to crack windows to prepare for the siege.
+The metropolitan police locked and bolted all doors of the police station and started to crack windows and put stuff behind them to prepare for the siege.

 But the action didn't take long to start.
 The clowns, to the blaring music of the marching band and much dancing from locals and circus people alike,